Mhdomer/mindcraft-aws-migration/docs/FIRESTORE_SECURITY_RULES.md

     // Modules Collection
     match /modules/{moduleId} {
-      // Teachers and admins can read all modules allow read: if request.auth != null && (isTeacher() || isAdmin());
+      // Teachers and admins can read all modules
+      // This is permissive to allow collection queries allow read: if request.auth != null && (isTeacher() || isAdmin());

-      // Students can read modules from published courses allow read: if request.auth != null && isStudent();
+      // Students can read modules (we check course status in application code) allow read: if request.auth != null && isStudent();

       // Teachers and admins can create/update/delete modules